 - When an established church wishes to penetrate the various sections of the city, or neighboring towns, in response to a work of the Holy Spirit among you.

 What then should be done?
 Again, I am not taking the time to spell out the entire mechanism of house churches.
 For one thing, there are variances among them.
 Some are without membership, statements of faith, and even regular teaching, while others have all this and more.
 Not all house churches are biblically sound and orderly, being as varied as sanctuary style churches.
-Unlike many house churches, we believe in meaningful church membership, church discipline, and consistent biblical exposition done by our pastors or, on occasion, other able teachers.
+Unlike many house churches, we believe in meaningful church membership, church discipline, sound doctrine, and consistent biblical exposition done by our pastors or, on occasion, other able teachers.
 You can find more of that, again, on our site.

 The richness and intimacy of these meetings exceeds anything I have known to this point.
-Our groups have an exceptional interest in evangelism, which is a story in itself, so the meetings provide an opportunity to talk and pray about that.
+Our house churches have an exceptional interest in evangelism, which is a story in itself, so the meetings provide an opportunity to talk and pray about that.
 We do not use the home congregations, however, as evangelistic meetings.
 They are believers’ meetings.
 We are, in fact, somewhat reluctant to try to bring everybody we can into the meetings.
 It is vital that each group maintain a sweetness and true Christian intimacy.
 This is protected.
 So, we bring only those who have been made new believers or those who are in the serious stages of seeking Christ.
 We sometimes bring in, by our invitation, those who are believers already and are looking for a church.
 But, we make our beliefs and methods known beforehand in order to gather only those most interested.
-Of course, sometimes non-believers show up for one reason or another unannounced, and some of our children are not converted, but the intent is not to gear this meeting for the non-believer.
+Naturally, non-believers show up for one reason or another unannounced, and some of our children are not converted, but the intent is not to gear this meeting for the non-believer.